jerrytheo/jdoc-scraper/README.md

 ## Dependencies

-The scripts have been written for Python 3.6.0 and requires the following external packages, installable via `pip`,
+The scripts have been written for Python 3.6.0 and require the following external packages, installable via `pip`,
 - `requests 2.13.0`
 - `lxml 3.7.3`
 - `beautifulsoup4 4.5.3`

-Further, execution of the script has not been verified on any operating system other than latest release of Arch Linux.
+Further, execution of the script has not been verified on any operating system other than Arch Linux.

 ## Usage